tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer:** The client-server model is simple, easy to understand, and used almost everywhere.
 APIs are cool because they eliminate the need of having to reinvent the wheel.

 * Ask students to write down one thing they do not like or find challenging about APIs and the client-server model.
-Ask one student to volunteer an answer and collect the remaining answers as students leave the classroom.
+Ask one student to volunteer an answer.

   **Answer**: Not all APIs have good documentation.
 It's difficult to gauge exactly what an API can do or how it should be used.